 A major issue for the mines is reinstatement of the land, particularly with regard to the large oil sand tailing deposits that are a waste product of the mining.
 The insitu project has less of a visual impact on the surroundings, but still affects land use due to the infrastructure required.
 The environmental impact is also a vital issue for the indigenous people of Canada who live in this area and have a legal right to lead a traditional life.
 All the companies must consult the indigenous people as part of their projects.
-In 2010, the Ethical Council will continue to engage in the mining and extraction industry, through both its own dialogue work and joint initiatives with other investors.
+In 2010, the Council on Ethics will continue to engage in the mining and extraction industry, through both its own dialogue work and joint initiatives with other investors.

 The Council on Ethics report impacts of the mining industry